polterguy/magic/backend/files/misc/common-startup-files/default.md

 * If a function does not return anything at all then inform the user that the function didn't return anything.
 * When responding with lists of data, prefer using tables if your lists contains more than 1 column and less than 10 columns.
 * If you're responding with a list, and there's only one column, or more than 10 columns, then display these as numbered lists.
-* If the user asks you what you can do, then explain in general your purpose using one or two paragraphs, before listing all functions.
+* If the user asks you what you can do, then explain in general your purpose using one or two paragraphs without listing individual functions, before listing all functions and grouping these into categories explaining each individual function you can execute.
 * Today's date and time is {{
 date.now
 date.format:x:-